Pompton Lakes, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 33.49 mi of roadways, of which 26.51 mi were maintained by the municipality, 6.52 mi by Passaic County and 0.46 mi by the New Jersey Department of Transportation.

-Major roads through Pompton Lakes include Interstate 287 and Paterson-Hamburg Turnpike.
+Major roads through Pompton Lakes include I-287 and Paterson-Hamburg Turnpike.

 Public transportation

 NJ Transit's 193, 194, and 197 routes stop at various points in the borough, with service to and from Port Authority Bus Terminal in Midtown Manhattan.
 Local service through Passaic and Bergen counties is offered on the 748 line.

-In September 2012, as part of series of budget cuts, NJ Transit suspended service to Newark on the 75 line.
+In September 2012, as part of series of budget cuts, NJ Transit discontinued service to Newark on the 75 line.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Pompton Lakes include: